-Payments or transfers of funds to and from the Clearing House, including but not limited to Margin payments and Guaranty Fund deposits, are irrevocable and unconditional when, as the case may be, they are debited from or credited to an account of the Clearing House at an Approved Financial Institution, provided that adjustments may be made after such time for the correction of errors.
+Payments or transfers of funds to and from the Clearing House, including but not limited to Margin payments, Outstanding Exposure payments, and Guaranty Fund deposits, are irrevocable and unconditional when, as the case may be, they are debited from or credited to an account of the Clearing House at an Approved Financial Institution, provided that adjustments may be made after such time for the correction of errors.

-3.26 Bank Holidays
+3.26 Bank Holidays and Weekends

-If the Exchange is open for trading on any bank holiday, the following procedures will apply:
+If the Exchange is open for trading on any Bank Holiday or Weekend, the following procedures will apply:

-- (a) On the Business Day preceding such bank holiday, each Clearing Member shall deposit or pay such Initial Margin and Variation Margin as may be required by the Clearing House.
-Such deposit or payment shall be made without offset or reduction by reason of excess Initial Margin held by the Clearing House for the account of such Clearing Member. - (b) On the Business Day following such bank holiday, deposits and payments of Initial Margin and Variation Margin, and withdrawals of excess Margin, shall be made to and by the Clearing House in accordance with these Rules, except that such deposits and payments shall be made with respect to transactions made on such bank holiday and on the Business Day preceding such bank holiday.
+- (a) On the Business Day preceding such Bank Holiday or Weekend, each Clearing Member shall deposit or pay such Initial Margin.and, Variation Margin, and Outstanding Exposure as may be required by the Clearing House.
+Such deposit or payment shall be made without offset or reduction by reason of excess Initial Margin held by the Clearing House for the account of such Clearing Member. - (b) On the Business Day following such Bank Holiday or Weekend, deposits and payments of Initial Margin-and, Variation Margin and Outstanding Exposure, and withdrawals of excess Margin, shall be made to and by the Clearing House in accordance with these Rules, except that such deposits and payments shall be made with respect to transactions made on such Bank Holiday or Weekend and on the Business Day preceding such Bank Holiday or Weekend.